-Our group studies the molecular networks inside cells that give rise to cell behavior and fitness, in isolation and in interaction with other cells and their environment.
+Our lab studies the molecular networks inside cells that give rise to cell behavior and fitness, in isolation and in interaction with other cells and their environment.
 We focus on the principles and general understanding of how those networks adapt in response to environmental and genetic changes.
 We combine mathematical modelling, theory, and experiments.
 We apply the fundamental insights and methods in a biotechnological and biomedical setting.

 Examples of the type of research questions we ask are: